By Tom Burden, Last updated: 5/8/18

 Varnish is a complicated finish consisting of oil, solvents and thinners, resins, dryers and additives.
 By varying the proportions of the components and by adding UV inhibitors and other secret ingredients, manufacturers create varnishes with widely varying characteristics.
 Varnish can have a gloss or matte appearance, can be formulated to be extremely hard for walked-on surfaces and can vary in color.
 The two most common types of varnishes are natural resin varnishes such as tung oil and oil-modified polyurethane varnishes.
 Natural tung oil varnishes are excellent for interior or exterior use and offer the classic golden look.
 Oil-modified polyurethanes tend to be more clear, allowing the color of the wood to shine through.
 Wood moves, since it is a formerly living thing, expanding and contracting with even subtle changes in temperature and humidity.
 Premium varnishes cope with this dimensionally unstable material using high quality oils and resins and higher percentages of solid ingredients, providing a longer lasting, more flexible finish with a higher gloss.
 Mil thickness is everything.
 A good base, regularly and diligently maintained, will give the ultimate in appearance, longevity and protection.
 Despite the initial effort (up to ten coats are common) nothing looks better than exterior wood finished with gloss varnish.

 These satin coatings gained popularity with cruisers in the tropics looking for UV-resistant, low-maintenance brightwork.
-Formulated for ease and speed, these finishes have remarkable durability for exterior use, are easy to apply and look relatively good.
+They are remarkably durable, easy to apply and look relatively good.
 We say relatively good because some of these products, like Cetol Marine, tend to have a pigmented appearance, with an orangish brown cast.
 This is caused by synthetic iron oxide pigments that protect the wood's lignin, a key component in the strength of wood, which is degraded by UV light exposure.
-We formulated our WoodPro Plus with no pigment so the wood’s natural appearance is preserved.
-Full gloss and depth vs. convenience is the tradeoff with these finishes, but simplicity and labor savings can more than compensate.
-Ease of application is similar to teak oil, where you can apply it directly over sanded, clean wood.
-Rapid drying and no need for sanding are two of the many advantages of WoodPro Plus.
-It dries to touch in one to four hours, and is ready to recoat in five to six hours (at 65°F and 65% relative humidity), so you can apply up to five coats in just three days.
+Full gloss and depth take a back seat to ease of application and fast drying times with these finishes.
 Cetol comes in four varieties, with the Natural providing a more golden color resembling the real look of raw teak.
 Typically, you can apply one coat of Cetol every 24 hours.
 Overcoat any of the other Cetol finishes with the Gloss for a shiny exterior finish.
-As with all clear finishes, masking surrounding areas is highly recommended.
-Finally, our WoodShield Wood Finish allows you to achieve great results with only three coats over bare wood, and one coat annually afterward.
-Time to recoat is 12 to 20 hours at 70°F.
+When applying Cetol Gloss, masking surrounding areas is highly recommended.